peedy2495/tf-ansible-hardening-os/hardening/README.md

-# This playbook is for hardening linux systems.
+# Playbook is for hardening linux systems.
 Refer current supported distributions in top level [README.md](https://github.com/peedy2495/tf-ansible-hardening-os)

 This playbook role has been embed in a terraform deployment to test the rollout behaviours in an virtual enviroment, first.